ndiddy99/openmadoola/README.md

 - The high score entry screen is made up because there's no public footage of it.
 - There's no option for increased enemy damage.
 - The game over screen doesn't play after you beat the game.
+- Lucia can only use the fountain once per life, per stage (otherwise you can get a high score by staying in a stage indefinitely).

 ## Build Instructions